-The present Highway Program continues to reimburse a large percentage of state expenditures for approved transportation projects.
+The Highway Program continues to reimburse a large percentage of state expenditures for approved transportation projects.
 The financial assurance provided by the Highway Program is unusual, among federal programs, in that:

-• the Highway Program is based on dedicated revenues, from a user-tax source, deposited in a dedicated trust fund (the HTF);

-- the budget and contract authority, as described in Step 2 below, of the FHWA is established by a multi-year authorization act rather than annually through appropriation acts; and - contract authority is not at risk during the annual appropriations process (as budget authority is in most other federal programs), although an appropriations act is required to liquidate obligations.
+- the Highway Program is based on dedicated revenues, from a user-tax source, deposited in the HTF; - the budget and contract authority, as described in Step 2 below, of the FHWA is established by a multi-year authorization act rather than annually through appropriation acts; and - contract authority is not at risk during the annual appropriations process (as budget authority is in most other federal programs), although an appropriations act is required to liquidate obligations.